HaroldMitts/wininstall/README.md

 MD E:\Images\x64
 ````

-3. Copy the following files to the Scripts folder, for example to the E:\Scripts folder
+3. Copy the Wininstall2.cmd files to the Scripts folder, for example to the E:\Scripts folder

-* ApplyImage.bat
-* CreatePartitions-BIOS.txt
-* CreatePartitions-UEFI.txt
-* HideRecoveryPartitions-BIOS.txt
-* HideRecoveryPartitions-UEFI.txt
-* Walkthrough-Deploy.bat
-* Wininstall.cmd

-> ***Note***: All of these scripts are available from Microsoft, except the wininstall.cmd, from this [Microsft download link](https://download.microsoft.com/download/5/8/4/5844EE21-4EF5-45B7-8D36-31619017B76A/USB-B.zip)

 4. Copy a Windows 10 image to the Images folder, for example to the E:\Images\x64 folder

-> ***Note***: wininstall.cmd is coded to look for files named pro.wim and home.wim.
-If you wish to name them something else, you will need to modify wininstall.cmd appropriately.

 ## Next Steps - Perform an Installation of Windows 10
 ![Install Windows 10 using USB](https://github.com/HaroldMitts/wininstall/blob/master/img/USB-Boot.png)